-Bed Bugs are a travelling pest which can be brought into the home in many ways.
+Bed Bugs are a traveling pest which can be brought into the home in many ways.
 From buying used furniture to luggage or clothes left on hotel rooms floors.

 Bed Bugs have traditionally been seen as a major problem in all kinds of dwellings from shelters, private homes, backpackers, army barracks, and even cruise ships.
 When you look at a bedbug up close, its color can range from burnt orange to deep brown, to a tan color or white color.